 Which would you choose and why?

-I only had the opportunity to handle them before choosing (Probably should have fired both, but hindsight being what it is...)
+I am wondering what your logic is on the glock being double action?
+In order to be double action it has to have a hammer not a striker which even though glock says that it is, really is not.I only had the opportunity to handle them before choosing (Probably should have fired both, but hindsight being what it is...)
 What I noticed was that the balance point of the XD is forward of that in the G19.
 That told me more weight forward, less muzzle flip.
 Of course, the Glock has the barrel lower in the weapon, which probably makes it a wash.
 The XD is heavier, again giving me the sense that it would be more stable during firing.
 The XD has a backstrap safety, which the G19 didn't.
 The trigger safety is almost identical.
 The XD is a single-action, whereas the Glock is a double-action, and I prefer single action semis.

 The goody package is a big sales point, and quite frankly Springfield was smart to do it.
 Trying to compete with Glock in the Tupperware market called for getting their weapons in the hands of a lot of shooters and then letting the "word-of-mouth" sales department take over.
 I think it worked very effectively.

 There are other differences between the two (Cocked indicator, round chambered indicator, break-down procedures) that may or may not tip the scales in favor of the XD, but they are choices.

 I had to dismiss much of the reported failures in the G19 and look harder at reports of problems with the XD 9 due to the sheer numerical advantage Glock has in the community.
 It's like comparing reports of failures in the Ford F-150 and failures in the Volvo V70.
 There are just so many more of them on the street that there are naturally going to be more reports.

 Safety is the most important thing to me in firearms, and the Springfield is safer.